 - Selling or buying bitcoins here is free.
 The only fees they charge is on the trade.
-Flat fees of 1% is charged on every completed trade.
+Flat fees of 1% are charged on every completed trade.

 - LocalBitcoins is also seen as a great way for users to cash out of their positions, with lots of exchanges making it very difficult to exchange bitcoin back to fiat, LocalBitcoins makes the process as easy as buying.
 This means that you can get out of a trade at the price you wanted rather than being forced to wait until the next day because the withdrawal limit isn't high enough.

 - It is not available in Germany or the state of New York.
 Many other parts of the US do have an access to it.

 - Anonymity comes with a complete set of dangers and risks.
 There are many cases of frauds on LocalBitcoins, as the power lies with the people.
 The exchange does its part on verifying the kind of people who come to their website to deal with.
 But they do not take responsibility if the trade goes wrong.
 The buyer has to be careful himself.